 The Corporation agrees to pay to the Issuer during the Term of Loan Agreement on or before the first day of each month, a sum equal to 1/6 of the next installment of interest on the Bonds plus 1/12 of the next installment of principal of the Bonds; provided, however, that the payments through February 2025 shall be in an amount equal to 1/5 of the principal of and interest due on the Series 2024 Bonds on March 1, 2025, and on or before one Business Day prior to any interest payment date for the Bonds, such being March 1 and September 1 of each year, or any other date fixed for the redemption of any or all of the Bonds pursuant to the Indenture, until the principal of and interest on the Bonds shall have been fully paid or provision for the payment thereof shall have been made in accordance with the Indenture, a sum which, together with other moneys available therefor in the Bond Fund, will enable the Trustee to pay the amount payable on such date as principal of (whether at maturity or upon redemption or acceleration or otherwise) and interest on the Bonds as provided in the Indenture.
-In addition, during the Term of Loan Agreement, the Corporation shall pay the reasonable fees and expenses of the Issuer.
+In addition, during the Term of Loan Agreement, the Corporation shall pay the reasonable fees and expenses of the Trustee and any paying agents and the reasonable fees and expenses of the Issuer.